symphonyoss/bot-unfurl/README.md

 ## Installation

-For now unfurl bot is available in source form only, so fire up your favourite git client and get cloning!

-The bot is also running in the production Symphony network, hosted in the [Foundation's production pod](https://foundation.symphony.com).
-It is not yet enabled for cross-pod communication (so users in other pods cannot yet see it), but the intention is to enable this as soon as the project is [Released](https://symphonyoss.atlassian.net/wiki/spaces/FM/pages/62783529/Released).
+The bot is running in the production Symphony network, hosted in the [Symphony Software Foundation's production pod](https://foundation.symphony.com), and is enabled for cross-pod communication (so users in other pods can connect to the bot and use it).
+As a result, there is no installation process, beyond requesting a connection to the bot in the Symphony directory - the bot is running as a user called `Unfurl Bot`, in the `Symphony Software Foundation` pod.
+Note that the bot will take up to 30 minutes to accept new connection requests.

+And of course you can always download the bot in source form and build and run it that way, if you'd prefer.
+The remainder of this document provides instructions on how to do that.

 ## Configuration